sakaiproject/sakai/README.md

 `useIdForPath` setting can be either true or false, but true is recommended as the paths will mirror the resource IDs/URLs.

+Settings are only required for the active handler, but may be supplied for an inactive handler as well.
+Pay close attention to the suffix (swift/blobstore) and the slight differences in the available keys.
+For example, the endpoint is required for Swift, while the baseContainer is required for S3.
+The provider is optional for BlobStore, since only aws-s3 is the only one currently available and is the default.

 ~~~~
 endpoint@org.sakaiproject.content.api.FileSystemHandler.swift     = http://swift.server:5000/v2.0/
 identity@org.sakaiproject.content.api.FileSystemHandler.swift     = tenant:username
 credential@org.sakaiproject.content.api.FileSystemHandler.swift   = password
 region@org.sakaiproject.content.api.FileSystemHandler.swift       = RegionOne
 useIdForPath@org.sakaiproject.content.api.FileSystemHandler.swift = true

+provider@org.sakaiproject.content.api.FileSystemHandler.blobstore      = aws-s3
+identity@org.sakaiproject.content.api.FileSystemHandler.blobstore      = <S3 Access Key ID>
+credential@org.sakaiproject.content.api.FileSystemHandler.blobstore    = <S3 Secret Access Key>
+baseContainer@org.sakaiproject.content.api.FileSystemHandler.blobstore = your-bucket-name
+useIdForPath@org.sakaiproject.content.api.FileSystemHandler.blobstore  = true

 bodyPath@org.sakaiproject.content.api.ContentHostingService=/content/live/
 bodyPathDeleted@org.sakaiproject.content.api.ContentHostingService=/content/deleted/